 What it does

-Policy driven deployment and management is one of the top DevOps pain points in 2022.
+Policy driven deployment and management is one of the top DevOps and security pain points in 2022.
 The addition of Policy as Code (Open Policy Agent “OPA” and Rego language) guarantees that security checks are completed before deployment, in addition to runtime drift detection and automatic remediation through GitOps.
-Trusted application delivery enables a completely policy-driven deployment and operations automation that prevents inconsistent app performance and downtime.
+These DevOps security tools come together to create trusted application delivery.
+Trusted Delivery enables a completely policy-driven deployment and operations automation that prevents inconsistent app performance and downtime.

 Weave GitOps Enterprise already adds the ability to specify role-based access control using Git-based rules managed through pull request enabling teams to manage access to their Kubernetes environments.
 Security checks are completed before deployment in addition to runtime drift detection and automatic remediation through GitOps.
 Hundreds of built-in policies for security, resilience and coding standards, help developers and operators to understand the associated compliance and governance checks/routine with which the service needs to comply.